Magoninho/magoninho.github.io/blog_ssg/posts/my-thoughts-on-ai.md

 Notice the word **"partner"**, that's the point.

 ## Conclusion
-So, please, use AI correctly, as I said, use it as a partner.
+So, please, use AI mindfully, as I said, use it as a partner, as a tool.
 Instead of asking AI to write an email for your boss, write the email first with your own words, and then ask AI to correct grammar mistakes and improve the text.
 Instead of asking AI to implement a full stack application for you, ask it where to start, ask it to break it down into key components and explain how they would work together, so you can implement by yourself.
-That will make you a better programmer and not a lazy programmer who doesn't like to think.
+That will make you a better programmer and train your brain for real challenges.
+Stop sacrificing knowledge for speed.

 Do I think AI will replace programmers?
 I guess that's really hard to happen, since programming involves way more than just code, it's a very complex field, and we have already seen the problem of AI generated code when we saw some vibe coded apps getting hacked so easily and with a questionable quality.